MazinLab/FROST/README.md

 ## Safety Interlocks

-FROST enforces start-safety interlocks before any potentially-dangerous operation is **started**.
+FROST enforces start-safety interlocks before any potentially dangerous operation is **started**.
 Two preconditions must both hold:

 1. The **compressor is running**.
 2. The **4K stage** (LS350 input D3) is **below 4.2 K** (a reading ≥ 4.2 K blocks).